tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 {{% /alert %}}

 ### PHP
-To integrate with the API, the SDK can be executed in machines with PHP version greater than or equals to 5.2.1.
+To integrate with the API, the SDK can be executed in machines with PHP version greater than ou equals to 5.2.1.
 Furthermore, the following PHP extensions are required in your server:

 * curl
 * xml